mackenziemartins/sql-and-python-project/README.md

-# COMP3005_FINAL-PROJECT
+#sql and python project
-A health and wellness database management system with a CLI created for Carleton Universities COMP3005 Class Done by members:
+A health and wellness database management system with a CLI created for a university class (specifics redacted for academic integrity reasons.)
+Done by members:
 Mackenzie Martins, 101228049
 Kareem Kaddoura, 101140255